camunda/camunda-docs-static/get-started/content/bpmn20/deploy.md

 # Configure Process Start Authorizations

-To allow the user *john* to see the process definition *Loan Approval* you have to go to Camunda Admin ([http://localhost:8080/camunda/app/admin/default/#/authorization?resource=6](http://localhost:8080/camunda/app/admin/default/#/authorization?resource=6)).
+To allow the user *john* to see the process definition *Loan Approval*, you have to go to Camunda Admin ([http://localhost:8080/camunda/app/admin/default/#/authorization?resource=6](http://localhost:8080/camunda/app/admin/default/#/authorization?resource=6)).
 Next, click on the button *Create New* to add a new authorization on the resource *process definition*.
 Now you can give the user *john* all permissions on process definition *approve-loan*.
 When you are done, submit the new authorization.

 {{< img src="../img/create-process-definition-authorization.png" >}}